Ninja Coffee Bar Cf111 Single-Serve System Review

 Well, I personally think the listing price options are certainly justified, especially when I compare to some other brewers with similar options.
 The addition of the 22-oz Multi-Serve tumbler which is a $10.95 value on the manufacturer’s site separately, pretty much clinches it as a great deal (not to mention the other added bonuses too.)

+If you choose to purchase the Cf112 over the Cf111 for the extra tumbler, that’s about a $20 increase.
+You may find this version worthwhile if you’re very much into iced drinks.
 Speaking of which Amazon beat the manufacturer site listed price on the Ninja Single Serve system by about $50 at the time of writing.
 You can check to see if that’s still the case:

 Also factor in the fact that you can use your own coffee grounds whenever you want plus your own choice ingredients straight from the grocery store to make your specialty drink concoctions, and overall this is a great deal long-term!
 If you usually make paper filters a part of your repertoire as well these too will be inexpensive.